A graduate from a regionally accredited high school

 Nontraditional Studies

-Each program has regulations and criteria concerning admission and academic credit.
+Each category has regulations and criteria concerning admission and academic credit.

 Read more about Nontraditional Studies